StartApp-SDK/flutter-plugin/README.md

 **Mandatory**:

 Add your App ID to your app's `AndroidManifest.xml` file by adding the `<meta-data>` tag shown below.
-You can find your App ID in the Start.io Portal.
+You can find your App ID on the Start.io Portal.
 For `android:value` insert your App ID in quotes, as shown below.

 ```xml